alice-doc/alice-analysis-tutorial/analysis/rungrid.md

 * Using all existing types of input data to be processed (root files, raw AliEn collections or XML collections) detecting their type automatically;
 * Generate XML collections corresponding to requested runs and/or data patterns;
 * Automatically detect presence of tags in input data and allow using tag-based cuts in a very simple way;
-* Automatically connect to AliEn (generate a token if needed) - still requires sourcing the environment file produced by alien.token-init;
+* Automatically connect to AliEn (generate a token if needed)
 * Generate automatically: JDL, analysis macro to be run in grid, execution and validation scripts according a simple to understand user-driven configuration;
 * Copy all needed files in user's AliEn space and submit the job automatically;
 * Start an alien shell to allow inspecting the job status;